-365 "4.
-Environmental Consequences 4.21 Impacts on Wildlife Resources described in the PSPP PA/FEIS.
-See PSPP PA/FEIS Section 4-21 (pp. 4.21-13 to 4.21-14) for a discussion of potential noise-related impacts to wildlife.
+described in the PSPP PA/FEIS.
+See PSPP PA/FEIS Section 4.21 (pp. 4.21-13 to 4.21-14) for a discussion of potential noise-related impacts to wildlife.
 A complete analysis of operation noise impacts is provided in Section 4.9.
-Nighttime Lighting and Nocturnal Collisions As discussed in the PSPP PA/FEIS, night lighting plays a substantial role in avian and bat collision risk because lights can attract nocturnal migrant songbirds and other wildlife species.
+As discussed in the PSPP PA/FEIS, night lighting plays a substantial role in avian and bat collision risk because night lighting can attract nocturnal migrant songbirds and other wildlife species.
 Major bird kill events have been reported at lighted communications towers and ground lighting can also influence bird and bat behavior.
-With the exception of SRSG tower lighting for compliance with FAA and DOD requirements, potential PSEGS impacts to common and special- status wildlife species related to nighttime lighting during construction, operation and maintenance, and decommissioning are the same as those described in the PSPP PA/FEIS.
+With the exception of SRSG tower lighting for compliance with Federal Aviation Administration (FAA) and Department of Defense (DOD) requirements, potential PSEGS impacts to common and special- status wildlife species related to nighttime lighting during construction, operation and maintenance, and decommissioning are the same as those described in the PSPP PA/FEIS.
 The potential impact mechanisms by which the SRSG tower may attract migratory birds and preferred lighting systems that minimize bird attraction are discussed in the PSPP PA/FEIS and are relevant to the discussion of potential impacts for the PSEGS.
 Consistent with FAA and DOD requirements, night lighting is required on structures greater than 200 feet in height.
 The SRSG towers would exceed 750 feet above grade level, thus, temporary day and night safety lighting would be required during construction once the structure exceeds 200 feet above ground level (AGL), and permanent lighting is required during operation and maintenance, until the decommissioning phase until the tower is below 200 feet AGL.
 The required SRSG tower lighting would use flashing lights (strobes) on towers that are believed to result in less bird aggregation, and, by extension, lower bird mortality, than the use of steady-burning lights.
 The FAA will likely require strobe beacons at the top of the SRSG tower and at intermediate levels on the body of the structure (FAA, 2000).
 Night lighting would increase the visibility of the SRSG towers to bird and bat species, thereby reducing the potential for nighttime collisions with the SRSG towers.
 The use of strobe lighting on the towers would reduce the potential for nighttime bird aggregations and reduce impacts to nighttime bird movement (Ghering and Kerlinger, 2007).
-PSEG Project adherence to FAA guidelines for lighting as required by APM TRANS-8 (see Appendix C) would help minimize nighttime impacts to birds and bats. ""Solar Flux"" Effects from Solar Mirrors and the SRSG Tower Two proposed solar fields of 1,643 acres (Unit 1) and 1,883 acres (Unit 2) would be populated with a system of heliostats mounted on pylons.
+PSEG Project adherence to FAA guidelines for lighting as required by APM TRANS-8 (see Appendix C) would help minimize nighttime impacts to birds and bats.
+"Solar Flux" Effects from Solar Mirrors and the SRSG Tower Two proposed solar fields of 1,643 acres (Unit 1) and 1,883 acres (Unit 2) would be populated with a system of heliostats mounted on pylons.
 Each heliostat assembly would be composed of two reflective mirrors, each approximately 12 feet high by 8.5 feet wide.
 The heliostats are sources of bright light that would reflect solar radiation to each of the SRSG towers.
 The PSPP analysis of impacts from Heat Collecting Elements based on parabolic mirrors is similar to the potential impact that heliostats could have on avian species.
-Specifically, elevated heat and sunlight, termed ""solar flux"", above 4 Kw/m from mirrored heliostat surfaces is considered potentially unsafe to birds near heliostats and near the solar energy concentration area of the SRSG towers.
+Specifically, elevated heat and sunlight, termed "solar flux", above 4 Kw/m from mirrored heliostat surfaces is considered potentially unsafe to birds near heliostats and near the solar energy concentration area of the SRSG towers.
 Because reflective solar facilities present a new and relatively un-researched risk from lighting hazards, the impacts of reflected light on birds are not known.
-The most relevant Palen Solar Electric Generating System Draft SEIS 4.21-10 July 2013"